Priyankachitturi-1612/Python/Introduction.md

 ✅ **Integration Support** with C, C++, Java, .NET.
 ✅ **Rapid Development** – fast prototyping.

-Perfect question Priya 👏 — these are some of the most important Python libraries and frameworks!
-Let me explain them **clearly with their uses** so you can add this to your notes.

----

 # Python Libraries & Their Uses